OpenPOWER Microwatt: History

 It is the first processor written from scratch using the open Power ISA 3.0, and is released by the OpenPOWER Foundation as a reference design.

 The project started as a demo, proof of concept and a reference implementation for the release of the opensource initiative regarding Power ISA 3.0.
 The goal for Blanchard was to see if he could make it, and as a software developer, taking on a very low level hardware project was a challenge.

 Microwatt is set to be fabricated in 130 nm by Efabless "Open MPW Shuttle Program" in 2021.
+As of February 2024, there has been no update on the progress of fabrication on Efabless's Microwatt project page.